 Almost all hotels in South Ari Atoll offer tours to Whale Shark Point, where manta rays can also be sighted during the northeast monsoon, with a peak between February and April.

 Considered one of the top snorkeling destinations in the Maldives, Lhaviyani Atoll’s underwater world is something you don’t want to miss.
 Located just north of North Mahe Atoll, it hosts some stunning and pristine snorkeling spots.
-From reef sharks, eagle rays and sea turtles sightings, to displays of coral in crystal-clear water just under the surface, there’s so much to experience when snorkeling Lhaviyani.
+From reef sharks, eagle rays and sea turtles sightings, to displays of coral in crystal-clear water just under the surface, there’s much to experience when snorkeling Lhaviyani.

 If North Male, South Male, Ari and Lhaviyani are Maldives’ most visited atolls, plenty of other options are scattered throughout the Maldives chain.
-Filitheyo in the Faafu Atoll, as well as Kihavah Huravalhi and Mudhdhoo in Baa Atoll, are for example considered to be among Maldive’s greatest resorts for snorkeling.
+Filitheyo in the Faafu Atoll, as well as Kihavah Huravalhi and Mudhdhoo in Baa Atoll, are considered to be among Maldive’s greatest resorts for snorkeling.

-Still in Baa Atoll, Hanifaru Bay, within easy reach from the surrounding islands (including the inhabited island of Dharavandhoo), is known for hosting the largest gatherings of manta rays on the planet.
+Baa Atoll, Hanifaru Bay, within easy reach from the surrounding islands (including the inhabited island of Dharavandhoo), is known for hosting the largest gatherings of manta rays on the planet.

 The Maldives hosts one of the world’s most diverse marine ecosystems, featuring reefs teeming with fish, turtles, invertebrates and colorful coral.
 It is also one of the very best destinations for snorkeling with large marine creatures such as rays and sharks.